 That John Piper did not reference these allegations about Vice President Biden in his article tells me he does not see them as substantive, or that he did not see them at all.
 Given the recent national media blackout on these allegations, which has just been lifted today to allow further scrutiny after congressional investigation, I suspect the latter is the case.

 Either way, I, like Wayne Grudem, have voted for President Trump.
-But my reasons go back to my 3 Guiding Principles in selecting executive leaders in business and politics: 1) Competence, 2) Fairness, and 3) Goodness (ideally Godliness).
+In addition to supporting his unequivocal anti-abortion mindset and policies, my reasons go back to my 3 Guiding Principles in selecting executive leaders in business and politics: 1) Competence, 2) Fairness, and 3) Goodness (ideally Godliness).
 Beyond that however, I am also pleased to have been recently informed by Christian sources close to the President that Trump considers himself a “baby Christian” early in “his journey” of following Christ.

 Encouraging to know, as we all do really know, that with God there is true hope for any and all of us.